 It is clear enough — trivially clear, it seems — that we cannot conceive any material phenomenon, or any reality at all, that is inconceivable.
 If an object or phenomenon did not lend itself to our conceptualizing — if nothing of its true nature could be captured in thought — we would never know it because we would not even be able to think it.
 If we cannot conceive something, it cannot appear as a definite and coherent fact of our experience.
 Either the world’s character is at least partly given in thought, or else it is altogether alien to our understanding.

 Some truths are so obvious and foundational that we easily forget them in our quest for new knowledge.
 The fact that anything we can understand must share in the nature of thinking — must in one way or another be meaningful — may be one such truth.
-If a thing cannot be present to us in thought, it may as well not exist as far as we are concerned.
+If a thing cannot present itself to us as thought, it may as well not exist as far as we are concerned.

 But our conceptualizing or thinking capacity is only one of the contributors to our experience, and therefore to an empirical science.
 Our senses also contribute.
 And here, too, we can say that, without the qualities of sense, we have no material world to talk about.
 If you open yourself to any phenomenon whatever and then (in imagination) remove all sensible qualities from it — all the given colors, sounds, touch sensations, smells, and so on — nothing will be left.
 You are confronting an absolute void.